IMAGINE-Consortium/imagine/doc/source/components.rst

     my_FD_dset = FaradayDepthHEALPixDataset(data=fd_data_array,
                                             error=fd_data_array_error)

     my_DM_dset = DispersionMeasureHEALPixDataset(data=fd_data_array,
                                                  cov=fd_data_array_covariance)

     sync_dset = SynchrotronHEALPixDataset(data=stoke_Q_data,
                                           error=stoke_Q_data_error
                                           frequency=23*u.GHz, type='Q')

-In the first example, it was assumed that the *covariance was diagonal*, and therefore can be described by an error associated with each pixel, which is specified with the keyword argument `error`.
-In the second example, the covariance associated with the data is instead specified supplying a two-dimensional array using the the `cov` keyword argument.
-The final example requires the user to supply the frequency of the observation and the subtype (in this case, 'Q').
+In the first and third examples, it was assumed that the *covariance was diagonal*, and therefore can be described by an error associated with each pixel, which is specified with the keyword argument `error` (the error is assumed to correspond to the square root of the variance in each datapoint).

-..
-Finally,
-.. :py:class:`imagine.observables.dataset.HEALPixDataset`
+In the second example,
+the covariance associated with the data is instead specified supplying a two-dimensional array using the the `cov` keyword argument.

+The final example also requires the user to supply the frequency of the observation and the subtype (in this case, 'Q').

 .. _Observables: